AnH0ang/universal-data-catalog/README.md

 ## Introduction

-The goal of `universal-data-catalog` is to act as an abstraction layer on top of data IO targeted at small to medium sized Data Science projects.
+The goal of `universal-data-catalog` is to act as an abstraction layer on top of the data IO. for small to medium sized data science projects.
-Rather than hard-coding the data interface in `pandas`, the configuration is instead loaded from a configuration file that acts as a data catalog.
+Instead of hard-coding the data interface in `pandas`, the configuration is instead loaded from a configuration file loaded from a configuration file that acts as a data catalog.
-The concept is borrowed from [kedro](https://github.com/quantumblacklabs/kedro) data catalog.
+The concept is borrowed from the [kedro](https://github.com/quantumblacklabs/kedro) data catalog.

 Full documentation can be found at [readthedocs.com](https://universal-data-catalog.readthedocs.io/en/latest/).